openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-want.md

 # @ohos.app.ability.Want (Want)

 Want is a carrier for information transfer between objects (application components).
 Want can be used as a parameter of **startAbility** to specify a startup target and information that needs to be carried during startup, for example, **bundleName** and **abilityName**, which respectively indicate the bundle name of the target ability and the ability name in the bundle.
-When UIAbility A needs to start UIAbility B and transfer some data to UIAbility B, it can use Want a carrier to transfer the data.
+When UIAbilityA needs to start UIAbilityB and transfer some data to UIAbilityB, it can use Want a carrier to transfer the data.

 > **NOTE**
 >